 Going Public or Initial Public Offering (IPO) is the process of taking a company public on the stock market.
-This exit strategy, known as the "silver bullet", is often the ideal and desired outcome of a VC investment.
+This exit strategy, known as the "silver bullet" in german practice, is often the ideal and desired outcome of a VC investment.
 However, it is not an exit in the true sense of the word, but often only prepares for a subsequent sale of the company.

 For investors, this path offers the greatest flexibility and the highest possible profit.
 They can profit from an increase in the value of the company by holding their shares for as long as they wish and are free to decide when to exit the company later by selling their shares.

-But this path also offers enormous advantages for founders: Founders can raise the equity ratio in the course of the IPO.
+But this path also offers enormous advantages for founders in Germany: Founders can raise the equity ratio in the course of the IPO.
 The company gains a broad ownership base, which strengthens the independence of the start-up from major investors with control and co-determination rights.
 In addition, all shareholders profit from their shares in an increase in value.

 A trade sale involves investing in a start-up company in order to subsequently sell the stake in the company to another, larger company.
-This usually involves selling to a company from the same industry, which in this way purchases knowledge, patents and technologies from certain portfolio companies.
+In german practice, this usually involves selling to a company from the same industry, which in this way purchases knowledge, patents and technologies from certain portfolio companies.